MoYu13520/Star-project/README.md

 An open framework for civilizational health metrics and AI companionship.

-Formerly known as Project Polaris.
-But we realized: a star doesn't need to be called Polaris to shine.
+Once Project Polaris, because a star can be the North Star, or Venus, Jupiter, Mercury, or even an obscure asteroid.
+It is enough to be true to oneself.

 ---